-- (a) In an action to recover damages for personal injury or harm to property involving the responsibility of more than one party or released person, the court shall instruct the jury to answer special interrogatories or, if there is no jury, make findings: - (1) stating the amount of damages that a claimant would be entitled to recover if any contributory fault were disregarded;
+- (a) In an action to recover damages for personal injury or harm to property involving the responsibility of more than one party or a released person, the court shall instruct the jury to answer special interrogatories or, if there is no jury, make findings: - (1) stating the amount of damages that a claimant would be entitled to recover if any contributory fault were disregarded; - (2) stating, as to each claim, the percentage of the total responsibility of all the parties and released persons attributed to each claimant, defendant, and released person that caused the injury or harm; - (3) regarding whether any of the parties or released persons acted in concert or with an intent to cause personal injury or harm to property; and

-- (2) stating, as to each claim, the percentage of the total responsibility of all the 1 2 parties and released persons attributed to each claimant, defendant, and released person 3 that caused the injury or harm; (3) regarding whether any of the parties or released persons acted in concert or 4 5 with an intent to cause personal injury or harm to property; and 6 (4) any other issue of fact fairly raised by the evidence which is necessary to make a determination under Section 5 or enter judgment under Section 6.
-7 8 (b) In determining percentages of responsibility, the trier of fact shall consider 9 both the nature of the conduct of each party and released person determined to be 10 responsible and the extent of the causal relation between the conduct and the damages 11 claimed.
-12 (c) The court shall determine the extent to which the responsibility of one party, which is based on the act or omission of another party, warrants that the parties be treated 13 14 as a single party for the purpose of submitting interrogatories to the jury or making findings under subsection (a).
-15 16 Reporter's Notes 17 18 The basic structure of this Section is taken from the 1977 Act.
-The only persons whose fault is considered are those parties to the action and any persons who have 19 20 secured a release from a claimant under Section 8 or who are deemed to have received 21 such a release under Section 9.
-22 23 In keeping with the usual practices of the Conference, the Act does not adopt any 24 rules of procedure that determine court practices.
-Each jurisdiction should follow its own - rules of procedure that determine court practices.
+- (4) regarding any other issue of fact fairly raised by the evidence which is necessary to make a determination under Section 5 or enter judgment under Section 6. - (b) In determining percentages of responsibility, the trier of fact shall consider: - (1) the nature of the conduct of each party and released person determined to be responsible; and - (2) the extent of the causal relation between the conduct and the damages claimed. - (c) The court shall determine the extent to which the responsibility of one party, which is based on the act or omission of another party, warrants that the parties be treated as a single party for the purpose of submitting interrogatories to the jury or making findings under subsection (a).

+The basic structure of this section is taken from the 1977 Act.
+The only persons whose fault is considered are those parties to the action and any person who has secured a release from a claimant under Section 8 or who is deemed to have received such a release under Section 9.

+In keeping with the custom of the Conference, the Act does not adopt any rules of procedure that affect local court rules or practices.
 Each jurisdiction should follow its own rules of procedure and court practices in fashioning and submitting the special interrogatories that are contemplated under this section.
 In addition, such practices as bifurcating trials between matters of liability and damages are left to local rules and practices.

-Subsection (a)(2), when speaking of the total responsibility of all the parties, contemplates that the total responsibility should always equal 100 percent.
+Subsection (a)(2), when speaking of the total responsibility of all those causing injury or harm, contemplates that the total responsibility should always equal 100 percent.
 Consequently, the trier of fact must allocate fault in such a manner that, when so allocated, the sum of the percentages will total 100 percent.

-Fact findings under subsection (a)(3) may be necessary to determine whether a joint and several judgment should be entered under Section 6 or whether the judgment may only be entered on a several liability basis.
+Fact findings under subsection (a)(3) may be necessary to determine whether a joint and several judgment should be entered under Section 6 or whether the judgment may be entered only on a several liability basis.

-Because degrees of fault, whether based on negligence or strict liability, and proximity of causation are inextricably mixed, in determining the relative responsibility of the parties, the fact-finder will also give consideration to the relative closeness of the causal relationship of the liability producing conduct of those responsible and the harm that was caused.
+Because degrees of fault, whether based on negligence or strict liability, and proximity of causation are inextricably mixed, in determining the relative responsibility of the parties, the fact-finder also will give consideration to the relative closeness of the causal relationship of the liability producing conduct of those responsible and the harm that was caused.
 Thus, subsection (b) states an axiom of basic tort law that is applicable even were the Act silent on the subject.
 The fact that the Act explicitly states this rule, however, does not mean that the trier of fact is to make subfindings as to the relationship.
 Rather, one finding is to be made with regard to the fault of each party and released person and that finding is to be expressed as a percentage under subsection (a)(2).
 As indicated above, the total of the percentages found must equal 100 percent.